neopragma/ruby-galaxy/README.md

       features/echo.feature:4:in `Given the application is available'
 ```

-So, we're getting some help from our tools.
+So, the team is getting some help from their tools.
 In Ruby, the error "uninitialized constant [class name]" means the application can't find a class named [class name].
-We haven't told Cucumber where to find the class, RestClient.
-We fix it by adding a _require_ statement.
-Cucumber will look in a specific place for _require_ statements that apply to all the Cukes: features/support/env.rb.
-So, we fix the problem by creating that file with the following contents:
+They haven't told Cucumber where to find the class, RestClient.
+They fix it by adding a _require_ statement.
+By convention, Cucumber will look in a specific place for _require_ statements that apply to all the Cukes: features/support/env.rb.
+So, the fix is to create that file with the following contents:

 ```ruby
 require 'json'